janobourian/aws/docs/compute/ec2.md

 * Internet Gateway (public)
     * Private Network
 * Machines in Private Network can connect to internet using NatGateway
+    * NAT Gateway only accepts outbound traffic and responses from the internet (inbound traffic)
 * Elastic IP
     * When you stop and then start an EC2 instance, it can change its public IP
     * If you need to have a fixed public IP for your instance, you need an Elastic IP
     * Five Elastic IP in your account

+* Public IP address
+    * Public Subnets
+    * Lost when the instance is stopped
+    * Associated qith a private IP address on the instance
+    * Cannot be moved between instances
+* Private IP address
+    * Retained when the instance is stopped
+    * Used in Public and Private subnets
+* Elastic IP address
+    * Static Public IP address
+    * You are charged if not used
+    * Associated with a private IP address on the instance
+    * Can be moved between instances and Elastic Network Adapters

 ### EC2 Placement Groups